 With the utmost respect to the Regulator, this development was and is alarming.
 In order for there to meaningful public participation in the tariff application process, all affected persons must be afforded a reasonable opportunity to make representations concerning the application.
-While it is perfectly permissible for the Regulator to allow the application to be supplemented (SAASOA raised this possibility in its submission for the 2019/20 tariff application, a copy of which is annexed hereto, marked "A"), it can hardly be said that stakeholders, such as SAASOA and other industry participants, have been afforded a fair hearing when the terms of the application are confidentially revised.
+While it is perfectly permissible for the Regulator to allow the application to be supplemented (SAASOA raised this possibility in its submission for the 2019/20 tariff application), it can hardly be said that stakeholders, such as SAASOA and other industry participants, have been afforded a fair hearing when the terms of the application are confidentially revised.